sghall/react-compound-slider/README.md

 ### Example Usage

 You have full control of everything that is rendered.
-Just create your own local handle, track and tick components.
-You can use whatever style library / approach you prefer.
+Just render the `Slider` children that you want.
+Don't need ticks?
+Don't use `Ticks`.
+Don't want a rail?
+Don't use `Rail`.
+Just create the local rail, handle, track and tick components that you want and render those using whatever styling method you prefer.

 You can use these components from the demos to jumpstart your slider:

 [Starter Components - Horizontal](https://github.com/sghall/react-compound-slider/blob/master/docs/src/pages/slider-demos/horizontal/components.js)